mtik00/wifi-business-cards/README.md

     }
 ]
 ```
 In this scenario, we're only using the bottom two rows for the first network.
 The rest of the cards will be filled with the second network's credentials.
-Any network _without_ the `coords` key:value will always use the rest of the available cards.
+Any network _without_ the `coords` key:value will always use the rest of the available cards.  **There can be only one "default" network!**